 Hi!
-I am a Ph.D. student in the Computer Science Department at Stanford University (expected to graduate in 2018).
+I am a Ph.D. student in the Computer Science Department at Stanford University.

-My main research interests lie within deep learning for natural language processing and understanding,
+My main research interests lie within deep learning for natural language processing, and I am particularly

 I am advised by Prof. Christopher Manning and work in the Stanford NLP Group.